 One day, I was walking through a train station in Birmingham and saw a girl in a Gryffindor scarf.
 We just smirked at each other, and I can guarantee that she thought “expelliarmus” when I thought “serpensortia”.
 Only the nerds will understand why we would’ve thought this and I love you for it!

 When Richard Harris passed away due to Hodgkin’s lymphoma aged 72, Pottermore mourned him.
 Michael Gambon stepped in to play Dumbledore but Mr Harris will always be Dumbledore.
-Then the unthinkable happened.
+The sparkle in his eye, the understated way he brought the character to life… Then the unthinkable happened.

 Alan Rickman passed away.
 Snape.
 The Half-Blood Prince, the man who loved Lily Potter so much that his Patronus was a doe like hers.
 The world mourned again and we felt it so much harder.
 Well, I did.